Zoubi/blog/_posts/2018-01-28-Installed-build-of-UE4-with-console-support.md

 Pretty easy isn't it?

-If you have a look at the default [InstalledEngineBuild.xml](https://github.com/EpicGames/UnrealEngine/blob/release/Engine/Build/InstalledEngineBuild.xml) you will notice that if you set HostPlatformOnly to true, that will unset the other platforms:
+If you have a look at the default [InstalledEngineBuild.xml](https://github.com/EpicGames/UnrealEngine/blob/release/Engine/Build/InstalledEngineBuild.xml) you will notice that if setting HostPlatformOnly to true, will unset the other platform flags:

 ```
 <Do If="'$(HostPlatformOnly)' == true">